shaunpersad/redu/README.md

 state from the `GrandChildComponent`, you'd have to pass down an action function in the same manner, so that the `GrandChildComponent` would be able to call it.

-With Redu, the application-level state is stored in the `StoreComponent`, and the `GrandChildComponent` gets wrapped in a `SubscriberComponent`, which can pass down anything to the `GrandChildComponent` that it needs from the `StoreComponent` as props:
+With Redu, the application-level state is stored in the `StoreComponent` which wraps the `TopLevelComponent`, and the `GrandChildComponent` gets wrapped in a `SubscriberComponent`, which can pass down anything to the `GrandChildComponent` that it needs from the `StoreComponent` as props:
 ```jsx harmony
 <StoreComponent>
     <TopLevelComponent>